Skip section navigation

 Alison was unhappy with her weight since childhood.

-As a young girl, Alison felt awkard and self-conscious about her size.
+As a young girl, Alison felt awkward and self-conscious about her size.
 "I tried dieting for years and I often lost weight, but I always gained it back, said Alison.
 "I was extremely discouraged and frustrated."

 Alison knew she desired a more fulfilling life.
 Obesity led to low self-esteem and difficulty sleeping and put her at risk for heart disease.
 Unable to enjoy life's most simple pleasures, Alison placed her trust in United Hospital and surgeons William Rupp, MD, and Peter Kelly, MD.